 Outside TWS, Max is President of the Trinity Politics Society, Head of Online Publicity at the Cambridge Union, a keen badminton and squash player, a saxophonist, and an avid Arsenal fan.

 Director for External Affairs – Philip Mead

-Phil is a first year Economist at Fitzwilliam College.
+Phil is a second year Economist at Fitzwilliam College.
 His main interests are in development economics and microfinance.
 He intends to use his degree in Economics to work with NGOs or with an institution such as the World Bank conducting research.